apache/doris/docs/en/data-operate/import/import-way/binlog-load-manual.md

 ### Configure Target Table Properties

-User needs to first create the target table which is corresponding to the MySQL side.
+User needs to first create the target table which is corresponding to the MySQL side

 Binlog Load can only support unique target tables from now, and the batch delete feature of the target table must be activated.